The 20 Best Apraxia Doctors in Japan

 Nankoku, JP

-Mariko Ikeda-Taniguchi practices in Nankoku, Japan.
+Mariko Ikeda-Taniguchi practices practicing medicine in Nankoku, Japan.
 Ms. Ikeda-Taniguchi is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, and X-Linked Retinal Dysplasia.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, and X-Linked Retinal Dysplasia.

 Advanced in Apraxia